Advanced-Observability/dxagent/README.md

   DxAgent configuration file.
 With a virtualbox hypervisor, `vbox_user` *has to* be set.

+* `kpi.csv`
+   An list of vendor-independant KPIs.

 * `fields.csv`
-   An informative list of all monitored fields.
+   An informative list of vendor-specific monitored fields.

 ## DxTop